 “And now, dear brothers and sisters, one final thing.
 Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise.
 Keep putting into practice all you learned and received from me—everything you heard from me and saw me doing.
 Then the God of peace will be with you.”
 Philippians 4:8-9 (NLT)

 Here the Apostle Paul reminds Christ followers to direct their attention toward matters that usher in peace, positive thinking, and positive actions.
 He called the church to make these aspects of their lives a primary focus.
 By doing so, believers would become united in their thoughts and actions.
 This is the cry of God’s heart for our country today.

-Where our minds go – our feet will follow.
+Where our thoughts go –– our actions follow.

-With all the devastating storms, fires, and earth quakes we’ve been experiencing lately, it can be challenging to keep a positive outlook –– but it can also put our thoughts, priorities, and lives into perspective.
+With the many storms we experience throughout life, it can sometimes be challenging to keep a positive perspective.
+But storms also challenge us to put our thoughts, priorities, and even our lives into perspective.

-Our recent physical storms have caused many to lay aside their differences and unite as one people while seeking God’s presence and comfort in the process.
-Wouldn’t it be a blessing if we could remain united, with love and care for one another – in spite of our differences?
+Physical storms and crisis’s, such as fires, hurricanes, tornados, and earthquakes, cause many to lay aside their differences and unite as one people, all while seeking God’s presence and comfort in the process.
+Wouldn’t it be a blessing if we could remain united, with love and care for one another – in spite of our differences, even when storms weren’t brewing?
 Wouldn’t it be a gift to our country if we would all seek God’s presence daily –– storm or no storm?

-Are you seeking God’s face and letting life’s storms bring out the best in you?
+Are you seeking God’s face daily, allowing Him to influence your outlook on life, and letting the storms of life bring out the best in you?